-- Reduces climate risk by not investing in the fossil fuel value chain - Companies with high Storebrand Sustainability ESG score.
-The Storebrand Sustainability ESG Score developed by the Investment manager is a proprietary ESG rating system to analyse over 4,000 companies, using qualitative and quantitative assessment of sustainability risks and opportunities. - Allocates a part of the portfolio to climate solutions companies, such as renewable energy, green transport, recycling, water and energy efficiency. (as defined below). - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves. - As part of the objective of making sustainable investments in the areas specified above, the Fund also applies an exclusion strategy.
-The Fund excludes investments in companies with business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+- Reduces climate risk by not investing in the fossil fuel value chain - Promotes a transition to a world with low carbon dioxide emissions (greenhouse gases) by excluding entities which derive a large part of their net sales from the production and/or distribution of fossil fuels and entities with large fossil fuel reserves. - As part of the objective of making sustainable investments in the areas specified above, the Fund also applies an exclusion strategy.
+The Fund excludes investments in companies with

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. business activities associated with fossil fuels and in companies that violate international norms and conventions related to environmental issues.

+How do the sustainable investments that the financial product partially intends to make, Т not cause significant harm to any environmental or social sustainable investment Т objective?
-For all investments in the fund, at the time of investment and on an ongoing basis, checks are carried out against the fund company's exclusion criteria to ensure that no companies are involved in activities which the fund company considers incompatible with the fund's focus.

-The process to exclude a company is very extensive.
+For all investments in the fund, at the time of investment and on an ongoing basis, checks are I carried out against the fund company's exclusion criteria to ensure that no companies are I involved in activities which the fund company considers incompatible with the fund's focus. | The process to exclude a company is very extensive.
 It contains both internal and external data and assessments are carried out by our Risk & Ownership team.
 The excluded companies are removed from the fund's investment universe and a company can be excluded on several criteria.
 The team follows a methodology that is based on a screening process where the investments exposure and impact on several sustainability indicators are measured.